-The best Synthesizer for a beginner is a 25keys digital synth since it is the cheapest version (for a hardware type), there’s also the software options since they are cheaper and require no space, that is of course if you don’t mind losing the feeling of a physical one.
+The best Synthesizer for a beginner is a 25keys digital synth since it is the cheapest version (for a hardware type), there are also software options since they are cheaper and require no space, that is of course if you don’t mind losing the feeling of a physical one.

-Here’s a list of a lot of them, but for this one comes ready to use from the box, maybe a bag for transportation, a case for protection and a cleaning kit for electronics.
+Here’s a list of a lot of them, but this one comes ready to use from the box, maybe a bag for transportation, a case for protection, and a cleaning kit for electronics.

 We recommend learning to read sheet music to get the basics.
 We review resources to help you choose how you want to learn.
 Now that you know how to read them, you need to get some.

 Sheets come in different notations so we recommend checking various versions of the same sheets, searching for “scores” to get all instruments, and even the “song name for keyboard and/or synth to save on translations.

 What you will find is that in videos or tutorials for certain songs, they will tell you exactly what effects and filters are used, then the notes, simple as that.